Help with adjusting to civilian life after years of military service?

 Since World War II, Columbia's School of General Studies (GS) has educated service men and women.
-The GS program links veteran students to a range of services, including Counseling and Psychological Services (CPS) on campus.
-Students can make an appointment with a counselor at CPS, by calling x4-2878.
+The GS program links veteran students to a range of services, including Counseling and Psychological Services (CPS) on the Morningside Campus and the Mental Health Service on the CUMC campus.
 You may also be interested in U.S. Military Veterans of Columbia University, also known as MilVets, a student group that brings together service men and women in the Columbia community.

 Off-campus, veterans who need assistance readjusting to civilian life or with mental health issues can look to the following resources for general support and referrals:

 Operation Healthy Reunions — Sponsored by Mental Health America, this program aims to break down the stigma surrounding mental health problems among veterans.
 The website provides information and links to mental health and family services.

 The National Veterans Foundation (NVF) — The NVF operates a telephone helpline for veterans and their families and helps vets access a range of services including health care, insurance, and home financing.